-The selection criteria for our directors includes (1) high professional and personal ethics and values consistent with our long-standing values and standards; (2) broad policy-making experience in business, government, technology, or public service; (3) sufficient time to devote to the Board and our Company; (4) diversity of race, ethnicity, gender, socio-economic background, professional experience (including, but not limited to, senior leadership and operating experience and board experience in a publicly-listed company), and skills (including, but not limited to, financial, industrial/technical, growth and transformation, environmental, social/human capital, cybersecurity, or international expertise); and (5) experience as an investor with a commitment to enhancing stockholder value and representation of the interests across our stockholder base.
+The selection criteria for our directors includes (1) high professional and personal ethics and values consistent with our long-standing values and standards; (2) broad policy-making experience in business, government, technology, or public service; (3) sufficient time to devote to the Board and our Company; (4) diversity of professional experience (including, but not limited to, senior leadership and operating experience and board experience in a publicly-listed company), skills (including, but not limited to, those detailed more fully in our skills matrix set forth under "Hewlett Packard Enterprise Company Board of Directors skills and qualifications"), and background (including, but not limited to race, ethnicity, and gender); and (5) experience as an investor with a commitment to enhancing stockholder value and representation of the interests across our stockholder base.
 In addition, our Bylaws require that to be qualified to serve as a director and to be eligible to be a director nominee, each director and director nominee: (1) must not have been an officer or director of a company that is a competitor of HPE within the prior three years (unless otherwise approved by the Board); (2) must not be serving as a director at more than four other public companies; and (3) must not be a named subject of a criminal proceeding (excluding traffic violations and other minor offenses) pending as of the date HPE first mails the proxy materials that include the name of the nominee and, within the ten years preceding such date, must not have been convicted in such a criminal proceeding.

-We continually assess whether our Board maintains the right balance of skills, experience, and acumen required for exceptional leadership.
-Our Board structure, composition, and evaluation process are thoughtfully designed in consideration of a number of factors, including our stockholders' and stakeholders' perspectives and the proven positive effect that diversity can have on decision making, risk oversight, innovation, and financial performance.
-In particular, we mandate our external search firms to prioritize searches for candidates exhibiting racial, ethnic, and/or gender diversity.
+We regularly assess whether our Board maintains the right balance of skills, experience, and acumen required for exceptional leadership.
+Our Board structure, composition, and evaluation process are thoughtfully designed in consideration of a number of factors, including our stockholders' and stakeholders' perspectives and the positive effect that diversity of background and experience can have on decision making, risk oversight, innovation, and financial performance.
+In particular, we request our external search firms to consider diversity in a broad sense (including, among other attributes, skills and experience, perspectives, gender, ethnicity and race, and geography) when identifying candidates.
 This year, our Board continues to bring a diverse set of backgrounds, skills, and experiences to HPE that are essential to collaborating with management and driving our strategy forward.
-We continue to demonstrate robust diversity on our Board, and remain committed to being a leader in our industry.
+We continue to demonstrate such diversity on our Board, and remain committed to being a leader in our industry.
 Our Board represents a balance of longer-tenured members with in-depth knowledge of our business and newer members who bring valuable additional attributes, skills and experience.
 The Board has undergone significant refreshment over the last five years to better align the Board's composition to our long-term strategy and broaden the Board's perspectives to enhance its performance.
-The average tenure of the directors currently serving on our Board is 5.78 years.
+The average tenure of the directors currently serving on our Board is 6.6 years.